 - 1. Using a new grafoil seal, place the muffler into position engaging the mounting lugs into the grommets; then slide the muffler forward. - 2.
 Install the two exhaust springs.

-Rear Body Panel/Rack
+Rear Body Panel

-1. Remove the rear rack; then remove two cap screws securing the rear body panel/fender to the side frame and the cap screws securing the rear fenders to the footwells.
+1. Remove the seat; then remove four cap screws securing the rear body panel/fender to the frame and the cap screws securing the rear fenders to the fender supports.